 Candidates will be evaluated by faculty reviewers in their own fields and in related fields.
-Reviewers will evaluate candidates according to their academic accomplishments, the alignment of their research agenda with the King Center’s mission, their potential contribution to the postdoctoral fellows program and the educational activities of the King Center, and their potential for faculty careers that will contribute to advancing diversity and equal opportunity through their teaching, research, and service.
+Reviewers will evaluate candidates according to their academic accomplishments, the alignment of their research agenda with the King Center’s mission, their potential contribution to the postdoctoral fellows program and the educational activities of the King Center, as well as their potential for faculty careers that will contribute to advancing diversity and equal opportunity through their teaching, research, and service.

+To apply, candidates must create an account on Slideroom, the application platform used by the King Center.
 Candidates will need to upload the following materials in PDF format:

-- a CV;
+- a CV

-- a cover letter;
+- a cover letter

-- an education and background statement of no more than 500 words describing your personal background and contributions to and/or demonstrated commitment to diversity and equal opportunity through your academic career;
+- an education and background statement of no more than 500 words describing your personal background and contributions to and/or demonstrated commitment to diversity and equal opportunity through your academic career

-- a job market paper or academic writing sample.
+- a job market paper or academic writing sample